My child was arrested, what happens now?

 What is Maximum Confinement Time?

-Maximum confinement time is the maximum time a child can be detained in a secured facility; the time is based on the sustained charge(s) on the child’s record as dictated by law.
+Maximum confinement time is the maximum time a child can be detained in a secure facility; the time is based on the sustained charge(s) on the child’s record as dictated by law.

 What happens when my child turns 18?

 Juvenile probation cases are prosecuted based on the age of the child at the time the crime was committed.
-The Juvenile Justice System can maintain jurisdiction over a case until the client turns 21.
-In certain cases, and based on the severity of the offense (offenses listed in 707(b) of the Welfare and Institutions Code), a client may remain under the jurisdiction of the Division of Juvenile Justice (DJJ) until the age of 25.
+The juvenile justice system can maintain jurisdiction over a case until the youth turns 21.
+In certain cases and based on the severity of the offense (offenses listed in 707(b) of the Welfare and Institutions Code), probation supervision and treatment services may extend beyond the age of 21.

-The length and time on probation and conditions are determined by the overall situation.
-If the client commits a new offense after they turn 18, the new case is handled in the Adult Justice System and juvenile probation is normally terminated.
+The length and time on probation and conditions are determined by the unique circumstances of each case.
+If the youth commits a new offense after they turn 18, the new case is handled in the adult system.

 Can I join the military if I am on probation?